sjoerd104/OpenCentauri/docs/patched-firmware/index.md

 This project is in a beta state currently, expect some issues!

-This new firmware goes well with [modified machine start and end gcode in OrcaSlicer](./modified_start_end_machine_gcode.md).
-Specifically to center the purge line and turn on the light of the printer after starting a print.

 If you need any support, feel free to [join the discord](https://discord.gg/t6Cft3wNJ3)

 If you'd like to support our work, you can do so on [Ko-Fi](https://ko-fi.com/opencentauri) :heart:!